Table of contents: For the first 1000 km run ↓ In the period from 1000 to 1500… ↓ New tires ↓ New brake pads ↓

 - Do not tow a trailer.

-- A gradual transition to speeds up to the maximum and to the maximum engine speed is possible.
+- It is possible to gradually transition to speeds up to maximum and to maximum engine speed.

-In the first hours of operation, the engine is characterized by increased internal friction, when compared with the subsequent period, when the rubbing parts run in to each other.
-The efficiency of the running-in process largely depends on the driving mode for the first 1500 km of run.
+During the first hours of operation, the engine is characterized by increased internal friction, if compared with the subsequent period, when the rubbing parts are running in to each other.
+The efficiency of the running-in process largely depends on the driving mode during the first 1,500 km of run.

-After running in, the engine should not be allowed to run at high speeds.
-The maximum allowable engine speed is the beginning of the red field of the tachometer scale.
-When the tachometer needle reaches the red field, immediately shift to a higher gear (car with manual gearbox).
+After running-in, the engine should not be operated at high speeds.
+The maximum permissible engine shaft speed is the beginning of the red field of the tachometer scale.
+When the tachometer needle reaches the red field, immediately shift to a higher gear (manual transmission car).
 Extremely high engine speeds are blocked automatically.

-On vehicles with a manual gearbox, do not allow the engine speed to drop when the engine starts to erratic.
-In time, until the uniformity of rotation of the engine shaft is disturbed, switch to a lower gear.
+On cars with a manual gearbox, do not allow the engine speed to drop with the transition to an unstable operating mode.
+In time, before the uniformity of the engine shaft rotation is disrupted, switch to a lower gear.

 New tires

-New tires do not initially provide optimal traction and must therefore be run in.
+New tyres do not initially provide optimal road grip and therefore need to be run in.

 New brake pads